MarcinOrlowski/pyggy-expense-tracker/project/0173_visual_screen_distinctions_TRD.md

 ## Technical Risks & Mitigations

-1. **Risk**: Color changes may conflict with existing theme → **Mitigation**: Use rgba transparency and test against all existing components
+1. **Risk**: Color changes may conflict with existing theme → **Mitigation**: Use rgba transparency at 20% opacity and test against all existing components
-1. **Risk**: URL namespace changes could break section detection → **Mitigation**: Fallback to empty string for unknown URLs, no visual impact
+2. **Risk**: URL name pattern changes could break section detection → **Mitigation**: Simple prefix matching with fallback to empty string for unknown patterns
-1. **Risk**: Mobile responsiveness could be affected → **Mitigation**: Test all breakpoints and use existing responsive variables
+3. **Risk**: Mobile responsiveness could be affected → **Mitigation**: Test all breakpoints and use existing responsive variables

 ## Implementation Plan